Cultural Survival Bazaar

 Historically, the Cultural Survival Bazaars are a series of cultural festivals that provide Indigenous artists, cooperatives, and their representatives from around the world the chance to sell their work directly to the U.S. public.

-COVID-19 was, and is, a stumbling block for us all, and we needed to maneuver new ways of connecting while not in-person from July 2020-January 2022.
+COVID-19 was, and is, a stumbling block for us all, and we needed to maneuver new ways of connecting while not in-person.
 During the Bazaar hiatus, we experimented with creative solutions promoting Indigenous artist economic sovereignty and storytelling, including:

 - Two Virtual Bazaars (the directory is still up below so you can shop online with vendors)